 She could get these published as guest posts on niche blogs, or just share them with her newsletter list, and see which one gets more traffic, engagement, and social buzz.

-Google your mini course topic and do some exploring.
-On what kinds of sites do you see this type of thing cropping up?
-Type the term into the search bar in Facebook, and look it up on Twitter and Instagram (search hashtags).
-Are there Quora questions on your topic?
+The other essential part of audience identification is good old research.
+Type the term into the search bar in Facebook, look it up on Twitter, and browse hashtags on Instagram.
+Are there Quora questions on the topic?
 What are the answers like?
-This will give you an idea of the communities your topic appeals to.
+This will give an idea of the communities your topic appeals to.

-If we google Stefanie’s topic, “iPhone video editing,” there are lots of recent articles, but they are mostly reviews of apps.
-It’s a good sign that there is budding interest in this niche!
+If we search Stefanie’s topic, “iPhone video editing,” there are lots of recent articles, but they are mostly reviews of apps, thus indicating there’s budding interest in this niche.

-If we google “iPhone video editing course,” we can see that there are definitely other courses out there.
-On closer investigation, though, they’re not as thorough as Stefanie’s course, and they don’t target the same market:
+When analyzing Stefanie’s “iPhone video editing course” topic, we can see that there are definitely other courses out there.
+But on closer investigation, they’re not as thorough as Stefanie’s course, and they don’t target the same market.

-It’s always better to create a product or service so perfectly designed for your target audience that it’s an absolute no-brainer for them to buy it.
-Trying to appeal to everyone dilutes your message and makes your product less appealing.
+Just remember: It’s always better to create a product or service so perfectly designed for a specific target audience that it’s an absolute no-brainer for them to buy it.
+Trying to appeal to everyone dilutes the course’s message and makes the product less appealing.

-The best way to do that is to solve a real problem.
-Think about it this way.
-Your target audience has a problem, and your course can solve it.
-How will your students be different after they take your course?
+The best way to do this is to solve a real problem.
+Think about it this way: The target audience has a problem, and this course can solve it.

 For Stefanie, instead of just targeting bloggers, she could make it more specific by focusing on online influencers in the creative and lifestyle space looking to use video to grow but stumped by the technology.

-All the things students need to know to be able to create high-quality smartphone videos quickly and easily:
+When bringing this into reality for Stefanie, she would want students to be able to create high-quality smartphone videos quickly and easily by mastering:

 How to shoot video on mobile